pburtchaell/react-input/README.md

 | clear   | `Input.clear()`   | Clears the value on the input element.    |

 ---
-Built with care in New Orleans by Patrick Burtchaell
+Built with care in New Orleans by [Patrick Burtchaell](http://twitter.com/pburtchaell).

 Copyright 2014 Patrick Burtchaell.
 Licensed MIT.